dbt-labs/docs.getdbt.com/website/docs/docs/get-started/dbt-cloud-features.md

 - Leverage [git and version-control your code](/docs/collaborate/git/version-control-basics) from your browser with a couple of clicks
 - Create and test Python models:
     * Compile Python models to see the full function that gets executed in your data platform
-    * See Python models in DAG in dbt version 1.3 and higher
+    * See Python models in DAG in version 1.3 and higher
     * Currently you can't preview python models
 - Visualize a directed acyclic graph (DAG), [and more](/docs/get-started/dbt-cloud-tips)